-This section outlines how Verda Healthcare and its Independent Physician Association (IPA) partners make utilization management (UM) decisions for specific services subject to UM protocols and for those that require the application of clinical criteria to determine coverage.
+This section outlines how Verda Healthcare and its Independent Physician Association (IPA) partners make

-As a core part of its Model of Care, Verda Healthcare delegates the medical necessity review of services and overall utilization management to contracted Independent Physician Associations (IPA).
+As a core part of its Model of Care, Verda Healthcare delegates the medical necessity review of services and overall utilization management to contracted Independent Physician Associations (IPAs).
 Such delegation allows IPAs to align their vision of care with other servicing providers in the network, enhances communication between primary care physicians and specialists, and reduces medically unnecessary services.
 Verda Healthcare maintains comprehensive and continuous oversight of this delegated responsibility and supports our IPA partners in their efforts to provide the right service at the right place at the right time.